uscensusbureau/the-opportunity-project/pages/home.md

 # full span, top of page section
 hero:
-  text: Putting America's data to work for veterans
+  text: Putting America's data to work for the people
   subtext: We help teams use federal open data to build solutions to our nation’s toughest challenges
+  image: photos/home/hero.png
+  image-alt: Collage of a veteran, student, father and daughter on the beach, workshop participants, and a conference speaker.

 # content centered with outline, on blue background
 callout: